merchise/xotl.ql/README.rst

 The *pythonic* query language
 =============================

-This package provides an implementation of a query language for Python.
-The query language is based on Python's generator expression.
+This package provides a library for implementing query languages for Python.
+The syntax is based on Python's generator expression.
 A query in this language looks like this::

-    >>> from xotl.ql import these, this
+    >>> from xotl.ql.core import this, get_query_object

-    >>> query = these(child
+    >>> query = get_query_object(
+    ...    child
     ...    for parent in this
     ...    if parent.children and parent.age > 32
     ...    for child in parent.children
-    ...               if child.age < 6)
+    ...    if child.age < 6
+    ... )

 The resultant `query` is an object that "describes" at the syntactical level the query expression above.

 Full documentation kept at `Read the doc <http://xotl-ql.readthedocs.org/>`_.

 How to contribute
 -----------------